open-edge-insights/eii-core/README.md

 >         #- 'c 209:* rmw'
 >  ```
 >
-> After modifying the `docker-compose.yml` file, refer to the `Using builder script` section.
+> After modifying the `docker-compose.yml` file, refer to the `Using the Builder script` section.
 Before running the services using the `docker-compose up` command, rerun the `builder.py` script.

 ### Run the pre-requisite script